Call for Proposals

 - Does the project look beyond the diversity of participants and more on the impact on the diversity goals?

-- Does the project ensure that Texas State University-San Marcos will not discriminate against any person (or exclude any person from participating in or receiving the benefits of any of its activities or programs) on any basis prohibited by law, including race, color, age, national origin, religion, sex or disability, or on the basis of sexual orientation?
+- Does the project ensure that Texas State University-San Marcos will not discriminate against any person (or exclude any person from participating in or receiving the benefits of any of its activities or programs) on any basis prohibited by law, including race, color, age, national origin, religion, sex or disability, sexual orientation, gender identity or gender expression?

 - Conference fees